Do You Need Planning Permission For A Dog Field?

 We Can Provide an Assessment

 If you’re starting up and you’re looking for support to get you through the first stages, take a look at our Start Up Consultancy.
-It’s £225, takes between 1 and 1.5 hours and prospective dog field operators find it really useful – especially when it comes to navigating the planning process.
+It takes between 1.5 and 2 hours and prospective dog field operators find it really useful – especially when it comes to navigating the planning process.
 If you have a piece of land identified (whether you own it or you’re looking to buy or rent) we will take a look and assess it from 2 main perspectives:

 1. Suitability as a successful dog field